 As a rule of thumb, we recommend setting up your virtual event’s landing page 2 to 3 weeks prior to the date it goes live and kick off all marketing efforts.
 This will give it the ideal safe space on your potential participants’ radars to drive up sign-ups and get the desired buzz building.
 Even if the virtual environment for your event isn’t set up, there’s no cause for concern.
 All you need to accomplish is the routing of traffic from email to the registration pages to nurture and converts leads into actual attendees.

 Once you’re done fine-tuning your content, the next challenge to conquer is finalizing a catchy subject line.
 If your email isn’t opened, it doesn’t matter how good your content is.
 Marketers spend a considerable amount of time on choosing the subject line- one that gets the recipient clicking instantly.
 This is also why A/B testing is essential (more on that later).

-– Use actionable language: Make it clear for your audience to understand the action they should take as a result of opening the email.
+- Use actionable language: Make it clear for your audience to understand the action they should take as a result of opening the email.
 Creating FOMO (Fear of Missing Out) gets you bonus points for example: “Don’t miss the recruitment event of the year!“, “Join us for the ABC Career Fair 2019“.

 - Personalize: Personalizing subject lines has become a new way to really win over audiences.
 For example, an email with a subject line that stays: “(First Name), Are you ready to hire top talent?” sounds more targeted, exclusive, and in turn a convincing reason to open the message.

-– Sync your subject and email content: If your email content is focused on encouraging exhibitors to sign up for an upcoming virtual trade show, your subject should reflect the same action.
-For example, “Amplify Your Sales At The XYZ Trade Show 2019” is a better subject line than “Attend The XYZ Trade Show.”
+- Display the value that you are providing: If your email content is focused on encouraging exhibitors to sign up for an upcoming virtual trade show, your subject should reflect the same action.
+For example, “Amplify Your Sales At The XYZ Trade Show 2020” is a better subject line than “Attend The XYZ Trade Show.”

 3) Prepare Compelling Content: